ImpulsoGov/coronacidades-datasource/README.md

 - If you use `logger.error`, the message will also be posted to our slack channel **#simulacovid-logs**

 Read more at [loguru](https://github.com/Delgan/loguru).

+## Development

+Use `make loader-dev` to open the docker image and be able to edit the files in your editor.